REALalphas/label-it/README.md

 **Response:** Array of asset objects

 ### `POST /generate`
-Generates a label in PDF or PNG format.
+Generates a single label in PDF or PNG format.

 **Parameters:**
 - `asset_id` (required): Asset ID from Snipe-IT